nicolasmarie1/pcvs/README.md

 Parallel Computing Validation System (PCVS) is a Validation Orchestrator designed by and for software at scale.
 Its primary target is HPC applications & runtimes but can flawlessly address smaller use cases.
-PCVS can help users to create their test scenarios and reuse them among multiples implementations, an high value when it comes to validating Programmation standards (like APIs & ABIs).
+PCVS can help users to create their test scenarios and reuse them among multiples implementations, a high value when it comes to validating Programmation standards (like APIs & ABIs).
 No matter the number of programs, benchmarks, languages, or tech non-regression bases use, PCVS gathers in a single execution, and, with a focus